-APHL develops and promotes best practices, recommendations, guidelines and trainings related to STD testing through relationships with the public health laboratories and the CDC’s Division of STD Prevention (DSTDP).
-With all three nationally reportable STDs (Chlamydia trachomatis infection,
+APHL develops and promotes best practices, recommendations, guidelines and trainings related to STD testing through relationships with the public health laboratories and CDC’s Division of STD Prevention (DSTDP).
+With all three nationally reportable STDs (Chlamydia, Gonorrhea and

 STD infections occurring each year in this country, the ability to diagnose these infections is imperative.
 Public health laboratories serve an import role in performing high quality testing for STDs and associated antimicrobial resistance.

-There are eight common STDs in the United States:
+The most common STDs in the United States include:

 hepatitis B virus (HBV), herpes simplex virus type 2 (HSV-2),

-Neisseria gonorrhoeae the causative agent of Gonorrhea cause a significant burden of disease.
-There are with over 1.4 million cases reported in 2014 and an estimated 2.8 million new cases per year and 350,000 cases of Gonorrhea.
-Of particular concern, gonorrhea has progressively developed resistance to the antibiotic drugs prescribed to treat it, severely limiting the options available for treatment and additional resistance will significantly complicate the ability of providers to treat gonorrhea successfully.
+Neisseria gonorrhoeae, the causative agent of gonorrhea, cause a significant burden of disease.
+In 2019, the CDC reported over 1.8 million cases of chlamydia and over 616,000 cases of gonorrhea in the United States.
+Of particular concern, gonorrhea has progressively developed resistance to the antibiotic drugs prescribed to treat it, severely limiting the treatment options available.
+Additional resistance will significantly complicate the ability of providers to treat gonorrhea successfully.
 For this reason, it is critical to maintain the capability to monitor and detect emerging drug resistance in

 Herpes Simplex Virus type 2 (HSV-2)